DW Catalyst Fund Ltd - Net Asset Value(s)

 (a closed-ended investment collective investment scheme registered and incorporated in Guernsey with registration number 52520)

-As at the close of business on 18th November 2016 the estimated Net Asset Values of each class of the Company's shares are as follows:
+As at the close of business on 31st October 2016 the final Net Asset Values of each class of the Company's shares are as follows:

 |Fund Name